 It is from the gut where the probiotics work begins.
 The largest number of the dog’s probiotics are hosted in the large intestines.

 Do All Dog Probiotics Have the Same Benefits?

-There are five main groups of beneficial bacteria that are found naturally in the dog’s gut.
+Five main groups of beneficial bacteria are found naturally in the dog’s gut.
 They are:

 - Lactobacillus acidophilus

 Each of these bacteria species has its specific functions in the dog’s body.
 Some functions overlap but they perform better when working together.

 The Bifidobacterium group helps dogs slow down on diarrhea, and reduce constipation.
 They are also effective in improving the dog’s immunity to diseases.

 The Lactobacillus group helps to optimize the digestive system.
 They also work to increase the absorption of nutrients in the dog’s gut.
 Lactobacillus has also been found to reduce the effects of rotavirus infections in dogs.